Here are lots of hands-on and interactive techniques I have used in childbirth classes. Feel free to use any of them that work for you!

 - Icebreaker: Stories and advice you’ve heard about life with a new baby.
 Students share in small groups what they’ve heard from friends and family about physical, emotional, and lifestyle adjustment.
 Then class re-gathers to discuss.

 - Quotes about the Postpartum Period: this is a collection of quotes from new parents about the emotional challenges and lifestyle changes that come with the birth of a baby.
 By giving voice to the reality of postpartum, students connect emotionally and are then more engaged in a discussion of practical aspects.
+I pass these out and students read them, then we discuss them.

 - Breastfeeding myths and truths: Students read a card out loud, say whether they think it’s a myth or whether it’s true.
 You then add more details as needed.